YizYah/neo-forgery/README.md

 * you make more than the number of calls for which you have `responses` (but only if you have more than a single response listed.
 See the note above.)

 # Limits
-This package will not help you to test a section of code where you explicitly declare a session using neo4j-driver.
+1. This package will not help you to test a section of code where you explicitly declare a session using neo4j-driver.
 Rather, it helps when you can pass in a session as a parameter.

   That is a limitation, but arguably it is better style anyway to pass in a session as an argument.
 Doing so isolates entirely the session and database info from the queries being performed.

+2. The optional `config` parameter for a `Session.run()` is not supported currently.

 [//]: # ( ns__custom_end APIIntro )